 - The majority of students studying on degrees lasting more than three years will get their final year tuition fee waived.
 The tuition fee-free year does not apply to advanced entry students (entry at level 2 or above) or students studying Dentistry, Medicine and Veterinary Medicine.

 - If a student has a year studying abroad as part of their degree, the student will get the study abroad year for free instead of the final year.

-- For degrees with a compulsory year abroad, e.g. Language Year Abroad for students of Modern Languages, the tuition fee for the year abroad will be significantly discounted and the final year will be tuition fee-free.
+- For degrees with a compulsory year abroad, e.g. Language Year Abroad for students of Modern Languages, the tuition fee for the full-year language year abroad and the final year will be tuition fee-free.

 - Students who are required to repeat a year of study will also be required to pay fees for the repeat year.

 - Part-time fees for students from England, Wales and Northern Ireland registered in and after 2012 are pro rata.